Professor of Religion and Politics, University of Birmingham

 Senior Fellow at the Berkley Center for Religion, Peace and World Affairs, Georgetown University

-Holds the Chair of Religion and Politics at the University of Birmingham, UK and is Senior fellow at Georgetown University’s Berkley Center on Religion, Peace and World Affairs.
-President of the European Academy of Religion, her work on religion, political violence and conflict resolution has garnered recognition and awards from numerous international organizations such as the Carnegie Council for Ethics and International Affairs, or the Royal Society for Arts in the UK.
+Jocelyne Cesari holds the Chair of Religion and Politics at the University of Birmingham, UK and is Senior fellow at Georgetown University’s Berkley Center on Religion, Peace and World Affairs. was President Elect of the European Academy of Religion 2018-2019, her work on religion, political violence and conflict resolution has garnered recognition and awards from numerous international organizations such as the Carnegie Council for Ethics and International Affairs, or the Royal Society for Arts in the UK.
 She is a Professorial Fellow at the Institute for Religion, Politics and Society at the Australian Catholic University.
 She teaches on contemporary Islam and politics at the Harvard Divinity School and directs the “Islam in the West” program.

 She coordinates a major web resource on Islam in Europe: http://www.euro-islam.info/